Ireland

 Aquilegia vulgaris

-A versatile perennial suitable for both country and modern flowerbeds.
-It also works well in wild, natural plantings.
-Its main charm lies in its lovely flowers that appear in late spring, but it is also valuable in beds for its early sprouting leaves.
+A versatile perennial usable in rural and modern beds.
+It also works well in wild natural plantings.
+Its main charm lies in the cute flowers that appear in late spring, but it is also valuable in beds for its early sprouting leaves.
 Columbines add airiness and lightness to perennial beds and bouquets.
-Lasts 7 days in a vase.
-Black Barlow has full, almost black flowers.
+It lasts 7 days in a vase.
+Black Barlow has double, almost black flowers.

 Sold Out